bl-aire/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. Firstdirdelete: Deletes the directory my_first_directory that is in the /tmp directory.
 10. Back: changes the working directory to the previous one.
 11. Lists: Lists files in current directory, parent directory and /boot
+12. File_type: Prints the type of the file.